What is Sciatica?

 These examinations and tests help to detect possible contraindications to spinal adjustments and other chiropractic therapies.

-Sciatica is generally caused by sciatic nerve compression, which may result in sensory loss - the loss of feeling, monoplegia - paralysis of a single limb or group of muscles, and insomnia.
+Sciatica is generally caused by sciatic nerve compression, which may result in sensory loss - the loss of feeling.

 Another common cause of sciatica is piriformis syndrome.
 Piriformis syndrome is named after the piriformis muscle, which is located in the lower part of the spine and connects to the thigh bone, assisting with hip rotation.
 The sciatic nerve runs beneath the piriformis muscle, which makes this muscle more susceptible to injury, hip arthritis or a difference in leg length.
 These situations can cause a spasm to develop in the piriformis muscle, thereby pinching the sciatic nerve and causing inflammation and pain.